Smurf (Grigorij)

 The consequences: particles are tangles of fluctuating strands.
 Wave functions are blurred crossing densities.
 Space is a blurred network of fluctuating strands.
 Gravity and curvature are blurred inhomogeneous strand networks.
 Horizons are blurred weaves of strands.
 Motion minimizes crossing switches.

 Strand predictions are clear and testable: first, no new physics will be observed; secondly, fundamental constants can be calculated.
+These include neutrino masses and mixing angles, but also the fine structure constant.

 Plus

 Correct.
 All conclusions and predictions agree with experiment.
+Validates all experimental physicists.

+Complete.
+No gaps.
 Nothing is unexplained in fundamental physics.

 Minus

 No hype.
+No breakthrough.
 No new effects.
 No new technologies.
 No myths.
-No change of the world.
+No changing the world.
 Not a big deal.
 Not a paradigm shift.
+No fantasy.
+No fiction.
 Just the final piece of the puzzle.
-Not a strom.
-Not an earthquake.
-Not a fire.
-Just a whisper.
+Hurts the vanity of researchers and journalists.

 Lack of precision.
 Calculations of fundamental constants of the standard model are still imprecise.